information

 Please prepare for your inspections by ensuring safe access for inspectors.
 This includes following all applicable Oregon OSHA safety requirements for concerns such as fall protection, ladder and scaffold installation, ventilation, electrical hazards, and excavation.

-Pre-construction meetings with an area commercial inspector
+Pre-construction meeting with an area commercial inspector

 Pre-construction meetings provide you with information specific to your project approval.
 Schedule a pre-construction meeting by calling Commercial Inspections.